Free events MCA Chicago.

 The Museum of Contemporary Art is always free on Tuesdays for Illinois residents with ID.

 Every Tuesday (except holidays), on Illinois Resident free day the museum offers special talks and events.

 About the Museum

-During the 1970s the the museum hosted solo exhibitions of Roy Lichtenstein, Robert Rauschenberg, and Andy Warhol, kicking off a decade during which the MCA solidified its unique blend of exhibitions and programming and transitioned from a Kunsthalle (a non-collecting “art hall”) to a collecting museum.
+During the 1970s the the museum hosted exhibitions of Roy Lichtenstein, Robert Rauschenberg, and Andy Warhol.
+The museum from a non-collecting “art hall” to a collecting museum.

-In 2011, MCA re-imagined and restructured the museum’s approach to exhibitions, dedicating specific gallery spaces to thematic permanent collection shows, ascendant artist solo shows, and new exhibition series.
+In 2011, MCA changed it’s appoach to exhibitions, dedicating specific galleries to themes using it’s permanent collection for shows, as well as up and coming artist solo shows, and new exhibition series.